datanav/docs/technical/webcrm-superoffice.rst

      - "integer"

-Webcrm Products to Superoffice Product
+WebCRM Products to Superoffice Product
 --------------------------------------
-Every Webcrm Products will be synchronized with a Superoffice Product.
+Every WebCRM Products will be synchronized with a Superoffice Product.

-Once a link between a Webcrm Products and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Products and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Products and a Superoffice Product:
+The following properties are synchronized between a WebCRM Products and a Superoffice Product:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Products Property
+   * - WebCRM Products Property
      - Superoffice Product Property
      - Superoffice Data Type
    * - ProductCostPrice